- The application period for 2020 will open August 12th and will close November 2nd 2020.

 What’s the best way to save a copy of my application?

 Because it’s not possible to save a copy of your application responses and return to them later, we highly recommend downloading a blank copy of the full application (Word doc) and saving your responses as a document on your PC or Mac.
 You can copy in your responses to the online application once you are ready to submit.
-Once your application is submitted, our system will automatically email a copy of the form to the email address you’ve provided.
 We do not recommend filling out this application on a mobile device.

 Can I apply by emailing you this Word document?